-Based on preliminary findings from two workshops for the Prototyping Puppets project, an emergent importance of ownership is identified.
-These workshops combine story development with puppet making and performance.
-Within our particular field, puppetry, we identify key mechanisms of this emergence and lay out directed design choices to further support such ownership.
+Based on preliminary findings from two puppet making and prototyping workshops, an emergent importance of ownership is identified among participants.
+The workshops center around puppet construction and performance but differed in population and design.
+We identify key mechanisms of the observed feeling of owernership in the different populations and lay out directed design choices to further support such ownership effects.